the-expanse/SideQuestWiki/BMBF.md

 ### Song Bookmark system
 ----

 You can use the built in bookmark system which helps save and import songs using any browser.
 Just create and/or log into a beastsaber account on your PC, Phone Tablet or what ever you have access to in a web browser, Find a song you like and click the bookmark icon on songs you want.
-You can then in headset open the the BMBF application under `Oculus TV` and open the syncsaber tab, put your user name into the text box and enable bookmarks by clicking it's switch on, then set bookmarks to infinite mode (set it to below zero) then you just click the sync button on the page and let them install, then your done.
+You can then in headset open the BMBF application under `Oculus TV` and open the syncsaber tab, put your user name into the text box and enable bookmarks by clicking it's switch on, then set bookmarks to infinite mode (set it to below zero) then you just click the sync button on the page and let them install, then your done.

 ### Managing or Installing Songs and Mods a PC or on mobile devices

 You can get a song zip from `Beastsaber.com` or `beatsaver.com` (Not Mods as they are PC only), in your PC browser as long as you are on the same Wi-Fi connection type your Quests IP (Found top left of SideQuest when connected" followed by `:50000`, Be sure to type the IP properly in your browser on whatever device you are attempting to use then type `:50000` fully, it should open a page for BMBF management then, after that if on PC you can to the upload tab and install it there, make sure to always have BMBF open and running in headset when managing on other devices.
-You can also use this meathod to install mod zip folders but that is ill advised as most are PC only and not compatible with the Quest so if not obtained Via SideQuests own list be wary
+You can also use this method to install mod zip folders but that is ill advised as most are PC only and not compatible with the Quest so if not obtained Via SideQuests own list be wary
 You can manage your playlists and even install songs from a phone or tablet  using the same IP from their browser  so long as the device and your Quest are on the same Wi-Fi network.